jacmoe/jacmoes-content/blog/2016/december/good-bye-disqus-and-google-analytics.md

 Do not track people.

-I discovered that Disqus were collecting information about my visitors so that they could target them better with ads, suggestions, etc.
+I discovered that Disqus were collecting information about my visitors so that they could serve targeted ads, 'community' suggestions, etc.

+Disqus is a so-called 'free' service, but what we are really paying them with is information.

 ## Self-hosted comments ##
-I am now using [Hashover]()
+I am now using [HashOver 2.0](https://github.com/jacobwb/hashover-next) PHP comment system.

+The comments are stored safely on my server, in plain text files.

+The email addresses are encrypted so in the highly unlikely event that someone manages to compromise the data, they won't be able to steal any personal information, because they don't have the encryption key.

+## You are welcome ##

+I hope that you will appreciate not being tracked :)

 (clearfix:)